siva-geddada/code-logger/README.md

 ## Usage
 1. Open a file containing the code you want to log.
 2. Select the text you want to log.
-3. Use the predefined keybinding (e.g., Ctrl+Alt+l or Cmd+Alt+l on macOS) or right-click and select the "Log Selected Value" command from the context menu.
+3. Use the predefined keybinding (e.g., Ctrl+l or Cmd+l on macOS) or right-click and select the "Log Selected Value" command from the context menu.
 4. A new line with `console.log(selectedText);` will be inserted below the selected text.

 ## Contributing